Protests grip Philadelphia, leaving officers injured and stores damaged, after police kill a Black man

 “Residents have my assurance that those questions will be fully addressed by the investigation,” Outlaw said in a statement.
 “While at the scene this evening, I heard and felt the anger of the community.
 Everyone involved will forever be impacted.”

-By Monday night, though, protesters had gathered in a West Philadelphia park, not far from where police shot Wallace.
+By Monday night, protesters had gathered in a West Philadelphia park, not far from where police shot Wallace.
 They marched through the streets chanting, “Say his name, Walter Wallace,” followed by a caravan of honking cars.
 Protesters marched to a police station, where they confronted officers dressed in riot gear and holding shields.

 Some protesters reportedly threw water bottles and other projectiles at police.
 A police vehicle was set ablaze until its entire frame had been charred and another police van had its windshield smashed.
 A fire burned in a dumpster placed in the street.
 Some people set off fireworks, and others appeared to break into several shops in the area, stealing merchandise after shattering storefront windows, WCAU reported.